EnviroDIY/ModularSensors/README.md

 This module will work with an AOSong [DHT11/CHT11](http://www.aosong.com/en/products/details.asp?id=109), DHT21/AM2301, and [DHT22/AM2302/CM2302](http://www.aosong.com/en/products/details.asp?id=117).
 These sensors uses a non-standard single wire digital signaling protocol.
 They can be connected to any digital pin.
 Please keep in mind that, per manufacturer instructions, these sensors should not be polled more frequently than once every 2 seconds.
 These sensors should be attached to a 3.3-6V power source and the power supply to the sensor can be stopped between measurements.

 The Arduino pin controlling power on/off, the Arduino pin receiving data, and the sensor type are required for the sensor constructor.
-The number of readings to average is optional (defaults to 1):
+The number of readings to average is optional:

 ```cpp
 #include <AOSongDHT.h>